JonGerhardson/Visa-revocations-March1-April6-2025/README.md

 TO DO:
 - Link two sources for schools which only have one
  - Possibly add column about for visa revocations that are known to be related to political views (?)
 - Check to see if any schools not listed here have reported visa revocations.
+- Tracking visa statuses, etc. for non-students is also important, but out of scope for this project because I am not currently aware of a good way to go about doing that.
+Open to suggestions though.

 Please email me if you're aware of any new info, or think I missed something or would like to contribute. jon.gerhardson at proton.me